ibm-cloud-docs/cis-cli-plugin/cis-cli-plugin.md

 #### Command options
 {: #list-range-app-options}

+`DNS_DOMAIN_ID`
-- **DNS_DOMAIN_ID**: The ID of DNS domain.
+:   The ID of DNS domain.
 Required.

+`-i, --instance`
-- **-i, --instance**: Instance name or ID.
+:   Instance name or ID.
 If not set, the context instance specified by `ibmcloud cis instance-set INSTANCE` is used.

+`--output`
-- **--output**: Specify output format, only JSON is supported.
+:   Specify output format, only JSON is supported.

 #### Examples
 {: #list-range-app-examples}

-List all range applications in domian `31984fea73a15b45779fa0df4ef62f9b`.
+List all range applications in domain `31984fea73a15b45779fa0df4ef62f9b`.

 ```sh
 ibmcloud cis range-apps 31984fea73a15b45779fa0df4ef62f9b -i "cis-demo"